The court is dismissed. The defendant, Dr.

 - The first episode of the Telltale Games series Law & Order: Legacies has one - early in the "Order" segment, a Russian diplomat, whose claim of Diplomatic Impunity is still being determined, is gunned down in the courtroom by the father of the woman he raped and murdered, very narrowly missing Abbie Carmichael.
 The rest of the game is Michael Cutter's prosecution of the father.

 - In The Order of the Stick, Vaarsuvius preemptively executes Kubota as he lays out his plan to get away with his crimes.
-However, V's interest is not in justice, only in removing a tedious distraction.
+However, V's interest is not in justice or revenge, only in removing a tedious distraction.

 - "Ain't that a shame."